• 한국어

 High throughput: perfuse up to 8 chips in parallel with specific medium and flow rate.

-Migrating cells in dynamic chemical gradients generated by a microfluidic chamber (cells, gray; chemoattractant with fluorescein,green).
-Video courtesy of Pr Satoshi Sawai ( University of Tokyo, Japan)
+Migrating cells in dynamic chemical gradients generated by a microfluidic chamber (cells in gray, chemoattractant with fluorescein in green).
+Video courtesy of Prof. Satoshi Sawai (University of Tokyo, Japan)

-Molecule characterization: identify the effect of a compound on biological process from molecular (cytoskeleton) to tissue scale
+Molecule characterization: identify a compound’s effect on biological processes from molecular (cytoskeleton) to tissue scale.

 Automated protocols: cell seeding, sequential injection, medium recirculation, immunostaining.